linkeddata/dokieli/README.md

 [Decentralised Authoring, Annotations and Notifications for a Read-Write-Web with dokieli](http://csarven.ca/dokieli-rww)

+## Documentation
+See the [documentation](https://dokie.li/docs) for developers and authors.
+It explains dokieli's principles, architectural and design patterns.

 ## Features
 * In-browser document authoring and formatting, and semantic enrichments (RDFa annotations)